Recap: Identity Matters conference

 Running through the conference was an attempt to choose an image that would represent Europe: we talk a lot about what Europe is or should be, but how does it look?
 This is of course a very difficult question to answer; capturing such a diverse and dynamic concept in one image may seem impossible.
 But by collecting as many images as possible, we tried to create a patchwork of literal and conceptual meanings of Europe.

 Conference participants uploaded and voted for pictures that in some way represented Europe (for them), ranging from refugees sleeping under a bridge, to big crowds at the London Underground, and simply a map.
-Here you can find an overview of all submitted photo's.
 The winning photo of the massive tourist invasions in Venice, the city being overshadowed by a huge cruise boat, was awarded a cake.

 Want to see more?
 A lot of visitors shared their experience on Twitter, Facebook and Instagram with the hashtag #IAMRICHES.
 The complete conference proceedings will be available online before the end of May 2016.
 All photo’s of the conference can be found here.